filecoin-project/devgrants/open-grant-proposals/Filecoin Financing Plan.md

 1. deliver the lotus-miner implementation code for financing plan
 2. deliver the web browing portal (financing plan explorer) code for financing plan and access services.

+## Technical Breakdown

-3. Filecoin financing plan detailed process:
+Filecoin financing plan detailed process:
-1）Add two control address types for miner, which means on the basis of the worker/owner address, we add the financing address and the repayment freeze address.
+1. Add two control address types for miner, which means on the basis of the worker/owner address, we add the financing address and the repayment freeze address.
-2）A sealing sector first determines whether the financing address has some balance, If the address has, the sector will use the balance; if not, the sealing sector will follow the original logic to process.
+2. A sealing sector first determines whether the financing address has some balance, If the address has, the sector will use the balance; if not, the sealing sector will follow the original logic to process.
-3）A financing plan includes features below:
+3. A financing plan includes features below:
 Financing address
 Financing start time
 Financing end time